What you Need to Know about Open Enrollment fo Medicare

 Before the Medicare Annual Election Periodbegins, review the coverage you have in place.
 Consider the health benefits your current policy offers and weigh it against the benefits you’ve utilized over the previous 12 months.

 You will receive an Evidence of Coverage from your current insurance carrier every fall.
 Use this document to review against your expected needs for the upcoming calendar year.
-Of course, nothing takes the place of a licensed insurance agent that can help you review the many options available.
+Of course, nothing takes the place of a licensed insurance agent that can help you review the many options available to minimize your medical expenses.

 Verify that your Medicare Part D, Prescription Drug Coverage is considered creditable.
 That means the coverage is expect to pay at least as much as the standard Medicare Prescription Drug Plan.
 If you go for 63 or more consecutive days without creditable drug coverage, you may incur a Medicare Part D late enrollment penalty.
 That penalty never goes away.